trambarhq/trambar/docs/getting-started.md

    > Set up SSL?
 [Y/n]

    For a production server, SSL is mandatory.
-Certain browser features (related to notification and video recording) simply do not work on an unsecured page.
-   You should choose yes even if you're only evaluating the software on your own computer.
+Certain browser features (related to notification and video recording) do not work on an unsecured page.
+You should choose yes even if you're only evaluating Trambar on your own computer.

    If you choose yes, the installation script will ask if you wish to use **certbot**: